Year of the Novel

 This is where we take a long hard look at your very good novel and figure out how to make it brilliant.
 We’ll cut the fat, plump up the too-lean bits, polish the language and do whatever else is necessary to ensure your novel is ready to face the world.

-Learning to read like an editor.
-We’ll also talk about the difference between structural, line and copy-editing.
+Learning to read like an editor, and the difference between structural, line and copy-editing.

 Every novel-in-progress has weak points and this week we’re going to confront yours head on.
 Whether it’s a weak antagonist, a giant plot line or dodgy dialogue we’ll work one-on-one to pin-point your problems and come up with strategies to fix them.